Hi-DREAM: Brain-Inspired Hierarchical Diffusion for fMRI-to-Image Reconstruction via ROI Encoder and VisuAl Mapping: Method

 \subsection{ROI-Conditioned ControlNet: Selective Depth Injection}

-Our ControlNet branch translates the adapter’s pyramid $\{\Xi_s\}$ into \emph{resolution-aligned} hints that \emph{guide generation}.
-Rather than serving as generic features, these hints are injected exactly at the U-Net depths where they are most informative, shaping the denoising trajectory toward anatomy-aware solutions.
+The ROI-conditioned ControlNet translates the adapter pyramid $\{\Xi_s\}$ into resolution-aligned hints that guide image generation.
+Rather than using ROI features as generic conditioning, we inject each hint into the U-Net depth where the corresponding scale is most informative.

-\textbf{Resolution-aligned injection.} For each scale $s$ (matched to a U-Net block with activation $h_s$), a shallow stack $G_{\phi,s}$ of $3{\times}3$ convs produces a hint $\xi_s=G_{\phi,s}(\Xi_s)$.
-We inject it by a residual\,+\,FiLM fusion:
+\textbf{Resolution-aligned injection.} For each scale $s$ matched to a U-Net block with activation $h_s$, a shallow stack $G_{\phi,s}$ of $3{\times}3$ convolutions produces a hint $\xi_s=G_{\phi,s}(\Xi_s)$.
+We inject it using residual-FiLM fusion: